asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 ---

 A quite common messaging pattern is [request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html), which describes a **requester**, which sends a request message and waits for a reply and a **replier** which receives the request and responds with a reply.

-As of AsyncPAI v3, this pattern can be described natively.

 # Describing a requester

-We are gonna use a very simple ping and pong example where a requestor sends the ping and responder respond with pong.
-Take notice this is an application-level ping and pong and is not related to ping/pong in standards such as WebSocket.
+We are going to use a very simple ping and pong example where a requestor sends the ping and responder respond with pong.

-To describe a **requester** in AsyncAPI we make use of an operation that `send`s the ping and expects a `reply` over `pong`.
+To describe a **requester** in AsyncAPI we make use of an operation that `send`s to the `ping` channel and expects a `reply` over `pong`.

 ```yml
 asyncapi: 3.0.0